Get back to calm and carry on: helping kids transition between each parent’s household

 Whatever you choose to do with your kids, do your best to keep it relaxing, tension-free and enjoyable.
 Not only will transitions smooth out, but you may also discover some treasured memories get created along the way.

 How do you help your kids shift gears between households?
 Have an idea or comment to share?
-Post it below.
+Join us over on Instagram for more co-parenting tips!

 Until next time!